 Harvard Launches Emergency Grant Program for Allston-Brighton Nonprofits

 Recognizing local needs resulting from the COVID-19 pandemic, Harvard University launched an emergency grant program for Allston-Brighton nonprofits serving the community.
 The Harvard University Allston-Brighton Emergency Response Grant awarded funding to 27 nonprofits, supporting them around the need for food delivery, equipment purchases, technology, and educational programs for families and residents.

 there are more than 33,500 nonprofits in Massachusetts

-Harvard is the third largest nonprofit employer in Massachusetts
+Harvard is the fourth largest nonprofit employer in Massachusetts

 Partnering to Help Communities